vmware/vic/doc/user_doc/vic_security/security_reference.md

 <a name="logs"></a>
 ## Security Related Log Messages
-vSphere Integrated Containers Engine security related information appears in `docker-personality.log` and `vicadmin.log`, that you can access from the VCH Admin portal for a virtual container host.
+Security-related information for vSphere Integrated Containers Engine appears in `docker-personality.log` and `vicadmin.log`, that you can access from the VCH Admin portal for a virtual container host.